onurpolattimur/Microkernel-Operating-System-with-i8080/README.md

 0 or 1 indicates the DEBUG mode.
 In 0 DEBUG mode is off.

 The output is written into output.txt file.
+Some programs may take some time to sober.

 ## How to compile Assembly files

 The assembly files can be converted to .com by using http://sensi.org/~svo/i8080.
 All that has to be done is to copy the code and paste it into the given link and save it by clicking “Make Beautiful Code”.